 The Poison Center advises that when it comes to OTC medications, reading and understanding the label the most important part of taking or giving medicine.
 Over-the-counter substances do contain mind-altering and mood-altering effects that can result in health problems and overdoses that can prove fatal.
 Irresponsible OTC drug use can cause memory loss, kidney failure, heart problems, and more.

 If overdose occurs, seek immediate medical attention at a hospital or urgent care center, even overdosed on Tylenol or aspirin, which looks as harmless.
 Midol, Advil, Epsom salts, and cough syrup are also OTC medications that users can overdose.
 As mentioned previously, the toxicity of these drugs can happen and negatively affect one’s health.

 The OTC Medicine Safety Program offers several tips that can help keep OTC drug users safe.
-Adults who are teaching children, tweens, and teenagers how to take medicines may also find the guidelines helpful.
+Adults who are teaching children, tweens, and teenagers how to take medicines may also find the guidelines as a helpful resource.
 They are: